30-01-2023

 The thermostatic radiator valve (TRV) can be turned to minimise or completely turn off heating to a single radiator.

-They should be present on every radiator in your home, except the radiator in the same room as the main thermostat.
+They should be on every radiator in your home except in the same room as the main thermostat.

-A TRV can turn off the heating to singular rooms which aren’t being used, or which are warm enough (such as kitchens).
-You may also have to turn off a radiator if there is furniture nearby.
+A TRV can turn the heating off in singular rooms that aren’t being used or warm enough (such as kitchens).
+You may also have to turn off a radiator if furniture is nearby.

-If a radiator doesn’t feel very warm, check this valve before anything else.
-The TRV on each radiator is commonly set to number three, which will provide a room temperature of around 20°C. Turn it up if you need more warmth.
+Check this valve before anything else if a radiator doesn’t feel warm.
+The TRV on each radiator is commonly set to number three, providing a room temperature of around 20°C. Turn it up if you need more warmth.

 1. Assess the boiler temperature output